PeanutDumplings/feds.js/README.md

 # Feds.js

-A lightweight package that makes it simple to interact with [feds.lol's](https://feds.lol) API
+A lightweight fully documented and typed package that makes it simple to interact with [feds.lol's](https://feds.lol) API

 ## Installation and Import